-The Washington National Mall, a 128-page color book, is the first general history of the National Mall.
-It was published in 2007 and is widely available in Washington, D.C.-area bookstores and online.
+The Washington National Mall, a 128-page color book, is the first general history of the National Mall, published in 2007.

 The Washington National Mall explains the history and significance of each monument and museum.
 Familiar spots, such as the Washington Monument and the Smithsonian Museums, are all here, as are forgotten landmarks, such as the Fish Commission and the Redwood Tree House.